Emily Kapnek: Career

-Kapnek's new banner "Specifica Productions" (specificaproductions.com) launched in 2019 as part of her deal with ABC Studios, which was signed for a three-year contract.
-In February 2020, a comedy pilot was set to star Quintessa Swindell.
-In November 2021, it was reported that Kapnek is working with Selfie star Karen Gillan again and Danny Elfman on a musical animation for Disney+.
+Kapnek's new banner "Specifica Productions" (specificaproductions.com) launched in 2019 as part of her deal with ABC Studios, a three-year contract.
+Her former production company which worked with Warner Bros.
+Television was Piece of Pie Productions.
+In February 2020, an ABC pilot order was signed for a show starring Quintessa Swindell for Wild Child, but there were no further developments on the project.
+In November 2021, it was reported that Kapnek is working again with Selfie star Gillan and Danny Elfman on a musical animation for Disney+ called Rhona Who Lives by the River.

 Personal life

 In December 2008, Emily Kapnek married Dan Lagana.
-They have two children: Oszkar Nosek and Guy Lagana.
+They have two children, Oszkar Nosek and Guy Lagana.